Blacklulcatz/Blackrose/README.md

-#WHAT IT IS USED FOR
+# WHAT IT IS USED FOR

 A tool with which you can easily download and install installation packages for Termux.
-Coded with Python.
+Coded with Python

-#PROCESS STEPS FOR İNSTALLİNG TERMUX PACKAGES
+# PROCESS STEPS FOR İNSTALLİNG TERMUX PACKAGES
     pkg update && pkg upgrade
     pkg install git
     pkg install python3